How to Get a Free NFL Jersey From Fanatics This Week!

 3. Deposit and bet $50 or more on any NFL game

 That's it!
-Within 72 hours of placing your wager, you'll be emailed with a $150 Fanatics credit to use on any player's jersey.
+Within 72 hours of placing your wager, you'll be emailed with a $150 Fanatics credit to use on any official jersey.

 If you win your bet, you'll still get those winnings.
 You could have a jersey on the house PLUS all your bet winnings if things go your way!